arv-n/hpc-projects/README.md

 ### MPI Programming

-This contains codes and related docs for MPI programming tasks undetaken at TU Delft Introduction to High Performance Computing course 2020.
+This contains codes and related docs for MPI programming tasks undertaken for Introduction to High Performance Computing course at TU Delft 2020.